 - Engineered mesh upper.

 The Anthem is marketed to those who are likely going to use custom orthotics instead of relying on a pre-designed comfort or motion-control feature.
 Commenters like the low price exactly for this reason.
-Prices range from $60 to $100.

 If you are looking to run fast, you may not be concerned with control and comfort.
 Brooks sells several models for racers, and the Hyperion is one of its best choices.
 Sleek and lightweight, the Hyperion will help runners shave off seconds from their race times.
-Prices range between $120 and $140.

 Trail running adds another set of variables into the shoe comfort equation.
 Not only do trail runners need comfort and support, but they also need protection from tree roots, rocks, and all sorts of treacherous little bits on the trails.
 The Cascadia 13 provides top-of-the-line cushioning with neutral support.
 Commenters like the Cascadia's fit and durability on trails.
-Priced between $125 and $150.

 If you want protection from wet streets while you run, Brooks offers its popular Adrenaline model in a Gortex-infused version.
 The Adrenaline GTX keeps your feet dry.
 This is helpful for runners in colder climates who want to run all year long, as cold, wet snow is one of the worst things to run through.